opaque-systems/opaquegateway-python/docs/getting_started/overview.md

 ## Supported Entities

+OpaquePrompts, for now, supports only the English language.
 Currently, the following entity types will be identified and sanitized:

 | **Type**                                                                                                                        | **Notes**                           |
 |---------------------------------------------------------------------------------------------------------------------------------|-------------------------------------|